GaloisInc/Coq-Flow-Equivalence/README.md

 * `FallDecoupled.v`: Proof that the fall decoupled protocol satisfies flow equivalence.
 * `Desynchronization.v`: Counterexample to Cortadella et al's proof tha the desynchronization protocol satisfies flow equivalence.

-## Installing Coq
+## Building the project and documentation

 The best way to install Coq is via [opam](https://coq.inria.fr/opam-using.html).
 You can then compile the sources, checking that the proofs in the files go through, by calling `make`.
+If the files compile with no errors, all the proofs have been verified.

-This will also generate html files in the `html` subdirectory, which you can explore starting from the table of contents page `html/toc.html`.
+`make` will also generate documentation in the `html` subdirectory, which you can explore starting from the table of contents page `html/toc.html`.

 The development currently compiles with Coq 8.8.1.